Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Introduction

 To explore MIST behavior using tractable approximations, simplified quantum metrics such as qubit purity or dressed matrix elements have been proposed to qualitatively predict its onset~\cite{Nojiri2024,Nesterov2024}.
-For quantitative predictions, most studies adopt semiclassical approaches that replace the resonator field with a coherent amplitude~\cite{Shillito2022,Khezri2023,Dumas2024,Wang2025}.
-Despite offering computational efficiency, semiclassical models neglect the quantum nature of the resonator and consequently omit the qubit-resonator entanglement responsible for the breakdown of QND behavior, leading to discrepancies in the predicted MIST dynamics.
-These limitations warrant an efficient quantum model that can capture both the quantitative behavior and the underlying physics of MIST beyond semiclassical approximations.
+For quantitative predictions, many theoretical and experimental analyses rely on semiclassical approaches that replace the resonator field with a coherent amplitude~\cite{Shillito2022,Khezri2023,Dumas2024,Wang2026}.
+Despite their computational efficiency, these approaches miss the qubit-conditioned structure of the quantum resonator response, leading to discrepancies in the predicted MIST dynamics.
+Such limitations warrant an efficient framework that can capture both the quantitative behavior and the underlying physical mechanism of MIST beyond semiclassical approximations.

-Here we present a reduced quantum model that captures measurement-induced state transitions through driven-dissipative nonequilibrium dynamics, offering analytical access to both transient and steady-state behavior.
-In particular, we identify the emergence of a super-MIST regime, defined by steady-state qubit inversion above a strong-drive threshold, where semiclassical approaches deviate significantly from quantum predictions due to their neglect of qubit–resonator entanglement.
-Within this regime, we further reveal a finite-time operating condition where the qubit remains near its original state while the resonator becomes highly populated, enabling fast, high-fidelity dispersive readout beyond semiclassical reach.
-These results elucidate the nonequilibrium dynamics underlying the breakdown of QND behavior and establish an efficient framework for optimizing qubit readout protocols.
+Here we present an analytically tractable and physically transparent description of MIST as a driven-dissipative nonequilibrium process.
+By reducing the full qubit--resonator dynamics to the near-resonant multi-photon leakage subspace, we obtain upward and downward transition-rate profiles whose competition sets the relaxation timescale and finite-time dynamics.
+The imbalance between these rates determines the driven-dissipative dynamics of MIST, while its dependence on drive strength and detuning provides a quantitative framework for predicting how the applied drive controls the transition behavior.

+By retaining the qubit-conditioned quantum resonator response, the reduced description reproduces the quantum dynamics and predicts where the transition departs from semiclassical Landau--Zener behavior.
+The distinguishability of the qubit-conditioned resonator states further characterizes the quantum-to-semiclassical crossover.
+Our analysis further reveals a finite-time readout window: for the representative parameters studied here, the resonator photon number reaches $\tilde n_{\mathrm{avg}}\gtrsim 25$ within $1~\mu\mathrm{s}$, well above the characteristic crossing photon number $n^{(g)}_{\rm cross}\simeq 6$, while the dressed-state population remains $\tilde P_g\gtrsim 0.95$.
+These findings offer analytical insight complementary to existing strategies for optimizing strongly driven dispersive readout~\cite{Bengtsson2024,Kurilovich2025,Mori2026}.